Helioty/node-typescript/README.md

-This is a Node.js + Typescript API with Oracledb.
+This is a Node + Typescript API with Oracledb.